vackosar/vackosar.github.io/_posts/2022-05-14-neural-data-compression.md

 ## TRACE Model Results Faster Data Compression Than NNCP
 - 3x speedup with competitive compression with NNCP, but still 1000x slower than GZip
+- worse on text but on-par on other due to not using tokenization dictionary
 - result on enwik9 below for Cmix, NNCP, [Dzip](https://arxiv.org/pdf/1911.03572.pdf) required GPU

 ![TRACE, NNCP, CMIX, Dzip compression performance](/images/trace-nncp-compression-ratio-and-speed-comparison.png)